Zahid Quraishi

-Zahid Nisar Quraishi (born July 19, 1975) is a United States district judge of the United States District Court for the District of New Jersey and a former United States magistrate judge of the same court.
-He is the first Muslim Article III judge in the United States.
+Zahid Nisar Quraishi (born July 19, 1975) is an American judge.
+He is a United States district judge of the United States District Court for the District of New Jersey and a former United States magistrate judge of the same court.
+He is the first Muslim Article III federal judge confirmed by the United States Senate.

 Early life and education

 Quraishi was born in New York City and raised in Fanwood, New Jersey, by his parents Shahida P. Quraishi and Dr. Nisar A. Quraishi, immigrants from Pakistan.
 He graduated in 1993 from Scotch Plains-Fanwood High School.
 He received his Bachelor of Arts from the John Jay College of Criminal Justice in 1997, and his Juris Doctor from Rutgers Law School in 2000.

 Career

 Upon graduating from law school, Quraishi served as a law clerk to Judge Edwin Stern of the New Jersey Superior Court from 2000 to 2001.
 From 2001 to 2003, he worked as a litigation associate at LeBoeuf, Lamb, Greene & MacRae in Newark, New Jersey.